-What happens if my employee is required to self-isolate (including after returning from overseas)?
-If an employee is required to self-isolate (including after returning from overseas), they should contact their employer immediately.
+What happens if my employee is required to self-isolate after returning from overseas?

+If an employee cannot return from overseas due to travel restrictions or is required to self-isolate after returning from overseas, they should contact their employer immediately.